saramarzo/ccgen/README.md

 # ccgen
-Proffesional Credit Card Generator With Cardholder name Generator
+Proffesional Credit Card Generator Usig Bin + With Cardholder name Generator

 Give a Star if You Love